Blackmark: Plot

-Old Earth is dead, devastated by the nuclear holocausts.
-New Earth lives on as a shadow world, inhabited by the vestiges of humanity, divided into tyrannical petty kingdoms, wracked by fear, superstitions, and barbaric poverty.
-Strange, fearsome mutated beasts roam the blasted lands and waters, while on the cold northern frontiers, a race of malformed men with strange mental powers plot the eventual conquest of the planet from the fortress of Psi-Keep.
+Old Earth is dead, devastated by nuclear holocausts.
+New Earth lives on as a shadow world, inhabited by the vestiges of humanity, divided into tyrannical petty kingdoms, wracked by fear, superstition, barbarism and poverty.
+Strange, fearsome mutated beasts roam the blasted lands and waters, while any followers of science are hunted.
+On the cold northern frontiers, a race of malformed men with strange mental powers plots the eventual conquest of the planet from the fortress of Psi-Keep.

 Zeph the Tinker travels with his young wife Marnie from Country Clayro through Country McCall and the Demon Waste.
 While Zeph is hunting game, Marnie is startled by two riders fleeing pursuers.
-The riders — the dying wizard-king Amarix and his companion Balzamo — make the barren woman a deal to not only transfer the post-holocaust knowledge in his head to Marnie, but to make it possible for that information to be passed onto her unborn child.
+The riders — the dying wizard-king Amarix and his companion Balzamo — make the barren woman a deal to not only transfer the pre-holocaust knowledge in his head to Marnie, but to make it possible for that information to be passed onto her unborn child.

-That child, Blackmark, eventually becomes a gladiator slave.
+That child, Blackmark, is raised by Zeph and Marnie for years, before their home is attacked by a local warlord and his soldiers, who kills both parents while leaving Blackmark alive as a lesson.
+The child swears to get revenge by taking over the whole planet.
+He grows up and eventually becomes a gladiator slave and notorious outlaw.
+King Kargon, who years earlier had overthrown Amarix, puts Blackmark in his gladiator arena which contains a pre-war rocket in the middle, which Amarix had worked on restoring before his overthrow.
+Lyllith, the queen, attempts to seduce Blackmark, but he refuses, and in the process of escaping, kills his overseer before being captured and thrown in a dungeon.